MPs make an exhibition of themselves

 The photographs were on display in a pop-up exhibition in the Jubilee Room, in the House of Commons on Wednesday 7th March.

-If you have any of these symptoms for more than three weeks, make an appointment with your GP today.
-It may be nothing serious but it is worth getting checked out.
+However, if you have any of the following symptoms for more than three weeks, make an appointment with your GP to get it checked out.